kgoba/ft8_lib/README.md

 # What to do with it

 You can generate 15-second WAV files with your own messages as a proof of concept or for testing purposes.
 They can either be played back or opened directly from WSJT-X. To do that, run ```make```.
-Then run ```gen_ft8```.
+Then run ```gen_ft8``` (run it without parameters to check what parameters are supported).
 Currently messages are modulated at 1000-1050 Hz.

 You can decode 15-second (or shorter) WAV files with ```decode_ft8```.
-This is only an example application and does not support live processing/recording, for that you could use third party code (PortAudio, for example).
+This is only an example application and does not support live processing/recording.
+For that you could use third party code (PortAudio, for example).

 # References and credits